Jon Stewart: 1998–2015: The Daily Show

-In 1998, Stewart hosted the television special, Elmopalooza, celebrating 30 years of Sesame Street.
-He has guest-starred on other sitcoms including The Nanny, Dr. Katz, Professional Therapist, Spin City, and NewsRadio.
-The same year Stewart released his first book, Naked Pictures of Famous People (1998), a collection of humorous short stories and essays.
+In 1998, Stewart hosted the television special Elmopalooza, celebrating 30 years of Sesame Street.
+He has guest-starred on other sitcoms, including The Nanny, Dr. Katz, Professional Therapist, Spin City and NewsRadio.
+The same year, Stewart released his first book, Naked Pictures of Famous People (1998), a collection of humorous short stories and essays.
 The book reached The New York Times Best Seller List.
 In the mid-1990s, Stewart launched his own production company, Busboy Productions, naming the company in reference to his previous job as a busboy.
 Stewart signed a deal with Miramax to develop projects through his company, but none of his ideas have been produced.
 After Stewart's success as host and producer of The Daily Show, he revived Busboy Productions with Daily Show producers Ben Karlin and Rich Korson.
 In 2002, Busboy planned to produce a sitcom for NBC starring Stephen Colbert, but the show did not come to fruition.

-Later that year, when Craig Kilborn left the show to replace Tom Snyder on The Late Late Show, Stewart began hosting The Daily Show on Comedy Central.
+In 1999, when Craig Kilborn left the show to replace Tom Snyder on The Late Late Show, Stewart began hosting The Daily Show on Comedy Central.
 The Daily Show blends humor with the day's top news stories, usually in politics, while simultaneously poking fun at politicians, newsmakers, and the news media.
 In an interview on The O'Reilly Factor, Stewart denied the show has any intentional political agenda, saying the goal was "schnicks and giggles" and that "[t]he same weakness that drove me into comedy also informs my show", meaning that he was uncomfortable talking without hearing the audience laugh.
 In his first Daily Show on-air appearance on January 11, 1999, Stewart told his guest that evening, Michael J. Fox, that he felt as if "this is my bar mitzvah".
 His style was described by one critic as, "Stewart does not offer us cynicism for its own sake, but as a playful way to offer the kinds of insights that are not permitted in more serious news formats that slavishly cling to official account of events."